The Dynamic Geometry of Interaction Machine: A Token-Guided Graph Rewriter: Time-Cost Analysis

 The number of $\beta$-transitions is simply the number of transitions labelled with $\beta$, which in fact corresponds to the number of reductions labelled with $\beta$, thanks to Thm.~\ref{thm:WeakSimulation}.

 Given an evaluation $\ev$, the number of occurrences of a label $\chi$ is denoted by $|\ev|_\chi$.
-The sub-machine semantics comes with the following quantitative bounds. \begin{prop} For any evaluation $\ev \colon \W{t} \to^* \plug{A}{\W{v}}$ that terminates, the number of reductions is bounded by $ |\ev|_\sigma = \mathcal{O}(|\ev|_\beta)$ and $ |\ev|_\epsilon = \mathcal{O}(|t|\cdot|\ev|_\beta). $ \end{prop} \begin{proof}[Proof outline] A term uses a single evaluation strategy, either call-by-need, left-to-right call-by-value, or right-to-left call-by-value.
-The proof is by developing the one-to-one correspondence between an evaluation by the sub-machine semantics and a ``derivation'' in the linear substitution calculus.
-This goes in the same way Accattoli et al.\ analyse various abstract machines~\cite{AccattoliBM14}, especially the proof of the second equation~\cite[Thm.~11.3 \& Thm.~11.5]{AccattoliBM14}.
-The first equation is a direct application of the bounds about the linear substitution calculus~\cite[Cor.~1 \& Thm.~2]{AccattoliSC14}. \end{proof}
+The sub-machine semantics comes with the following quantitative bounds. \begin{prop} For any pure closed term $t$ and any evaluation $\ev \colon \W{t} \multimap^* \plug{A}{\W{v}}$ that terminates, the number of reductions is bounded by $ |\ev|_\sigma = \mathcal{O}(|\ev|_\beta)$ and $ |\ev|_\epsilon = \mathcal{O}(|t|\cdot|\ev|_\beta). $ \end{prop} \begin{proof} A term uses a single evaluation strategy, either call-by-need, left-to-right call-by-value, or right-to-left call-by-value.
+Forgetting the window of an enriched term $\plug{E}{\W{t}}$ gives a term $\plug{E}{t}$, which can be seen as a term of the linear substitution calculus~\cite{AccattoliK10}.
+This gives an one-to-one correspondence between an evaluation by the sub-machine semantics and a ``derivation'' in the linear substitution calculus, via the concept of ``distillery''~\cite[Sec.~4]{AccattoliBM14}.
+The correspondence is in such a way that it enables us to directly apply the bounds about the linear substitution calculus~\cite[Cor.~1 \& Thm.~2]{AccattoliSC14} and obtain the first equation.

+The second equation is proved by combining the first equation and an equation $|\ev|_\epsilon = \mathcal{O}(|t|\cdot(|\ev|_\beta + |\ev|_\sigma))$.
+This auxiliary equation can be proved using ideas from Accattoli et al.'s analysis of various abstract machines~\cite[Thm.~11.3 \& Thm.~11.5]{AccattoliBM14}, as below.